-During a one-year sabbatical Katja Schulte-Buhnert spent time as assistant teacher to Walfried Kujala (formerly piccolo flutist of the Chicago symphony) at the Northwestern University of Chicago.
+During a one-year sabbatical Katja Schulte - Bunert spent time as assistant teacher to Walfried Kujala (formerly piccolo flutist of the Chicago symphony) at the Northwestern University of Chicago.
 Here, she also won a prize in the “Piccolo Artist Competition”.

-Currently Katja Schulte-Buhnert teaches flute at the Musik- und Kunstschule Bielefeld.
+Currently Katja Schulte-Bunert teaches flute at the Musik- und Kunstschule Bielefeld.

 Fabian Hauser (born 1969) first began his music studies when he started receiving piano lessons at the age of 6, before receiving clarinet lessons at the age of 8 from his own father Prof. Fritz Hauser.
 In 1989, he enrolled at the Hochschule für Musik Detmold in the classes of Prof. Hans-Dietrich Klaus (clarinet) and Mathias Peters (piano).
 After winning first prize at the inter-conservatory competition for chamber music between Detmold and Weimar he was awarded a scholarship from the “Villa Musica” foundation.

 He finished his studies after a final artistic exam, which he passed with distinction.

 Since 1994, Fabian Hauser was a member of the Philharmonia – Hungarica (hungerian philharmonic in exile) in the position of assistant Principal Clarinet.
 With this orchestra he had toured internationally to China, Japan, Russia and the USA before he took the same position in the Bielefeld philharmonic in 2001, where he is involved in many symphonic and operatic productions.